Skip to main content

 How big are the buttons?
 Does the device make a sound?
 Is the form compatible with assistive technology?
 Can someone pause and come back later?
 Does the support page explain what a control actually does?
 Is the product named in language customers will recognise?

-Diane gives a memorable example from user testing: some customers with a learning disability struggled to find a credit card because the provider had chosen not to call it a credit card.
-Plain language is not an optional simplification around the product.
-In many cases, it is part of the product.
+User testing has shown how quickly that breaks down.
+Some customers with a learning disability struggled to find a credit card because the provider had chosen not to call it a credit card.
+Plain language is often part of the product itself, not an optional layer around it.

 Cognitive Accessibility Still Gets Less Attention Than It Needs